MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.DataLakeStore/v3.3.0/Get-AzureRmDataLakeStoreFirewallRule.md

 ```

 ## DESCRIPTION
-The Get-AzureRmDataLakeStoreFirewallRule cmdlet gets the specified firewall rules in the specified Data Lake Store.
+The **Get-AzureRmDataLakeStoreFirewallRule** cmdlet gets the specified firewall rules in the specified Data Lake Store.
 If no firewall rule is specified, then lists all firewall rules for the account.

 ## EXAMPLES

-### --------------------------  Example 1: Retrieve a specific firewall rule  --------------------------
+### Example 1: Retrieve a specific firewall rule
-@{paragraph=PS C:\\\>}

 ```
 PS C:\> Get-AzureRmDataLakeStoreFirewallRule -AccountName "ContosoADL" -Name MyFirewallRule
 ```

-Returns the firewall rule named "MyFirewallRule" from account "ContosoADL"
+This command gets the firewall rule named MyFirewallRule from account named ContosoADL.

-### --------------------------  Example 2: List all firewall rules in an account  --------------------------
+###  Example 2: List all firewall rules in an account
-@{paragraph=PS C:\\\>}

 ```
 PS C:\> Get-AzureRmDataLakeStoreFirewallRule -AccountName "ContosoADL"
 ```

-Returns all firewall rules in account "ContosoADL"
+This command gets all firewall rules in account named ContosoADL.

 ## PARAMETERS

 ### -Account
-The Data Lake Store account to retrieve the firewall rule from.
+Specifies the Data Lake Store account that this cmdlet gets the firewall rule from.

 ```yaml
 Type: String